jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 ```

 Now when our database application starts, it first creates a new in memory db instance and uses the `handle` method to
-have a safe reference that each thread can use to process commands as they come in.
+build a safe reference that each thread can use to process commands as they come in.
 It then uses the `TcpServer` builder
 from the `tokio_proto` crate which accepts our line protocol and address as arguments.
 We then set the number of threads
 that will be used to the total number of CPU cores on the current machine via the `num_cpus` crate, and finally call
 `serve` which will block on the TCP socket and for each incoming connection, create a new `Server` instance with a